“A new opportunity in life, unhampered by the pressure and discouragement of preexisting debt.”

 If you own a home, to guarantee that it is protected in bankruptcy, a Chapter 13 Bankruptcy

 is necessary.
 In Chapter 13 Bankruptcy, you can repay as little as $150.00 per month to your creditors for 36 months.
 In exchange, you can protect your home and other assets.
 There are income limits to file for Chapter 7 Bankruptcy.
 In New Jersey, many individuals and married couples do not qualify for Chapter 7 Bankruptcy based on their household income, and Chapter 13 is the best way for them to reorganize their finances and get out of debt.
 Chapter 13 Bankruptcy is based in Federal Bankruptcy Law.
 However, critically, there are local New Jersey Bankruptcy Laws and local practice rules and nuances that determine Chapter 13 eligibility and qualification.
-Let me walk you through how Chapter 13 works and how it can benefit you.
+Let a skilled bankruptcy attorney walk you through how Chapter 13 works and how it can benefit you.
 Please don’t jump to conclusions on qualifying for Chapter 13 or Chapter 7 Bankruptcy on your own.

 Chapter 11 Bankruptcy